Thursday, April 16th, 2020 by Michael Fortenberry

 If you already see a bird actively nesting in your gutters, don’t try to knock it down by yourself.
 Don’t even think about killing them because it’s illegal, as well as trapping them.
 You can wait until late fall or winter to clear the bird’s nest from your gutters, or you can call a wildlife rescue or a pest control specialist to take care of the situation.

 While it’s illegal to remove the bird’s nest from your gutters or even move it somewhere around your house, it’s still legal to stop the nest while it’s being built.
-So, if you notice a bird starting to put debris on your gutters then you have to immediately remove it so the bird won’t be able to complete building its nest.
+If you notice a bird starting to put debris on your gutters, you have to immediately remove it so the bird won’t be able to complete building its nest.
 You can also use bird decoys to scare the birds away, but make sure your local home association allows this first.
-Another good way to prevent birds from nesting in your gutters is by installing a steel wire mesh or hardware cloth.
-But sometimes smaller debris can get thru the mesh
+Another good way to prevent birds from nesting in your gutters is installing a steel wire mesh or hardware cloth.
+But sometimes, smaller debris can get thru the mesh.

 If you don’t want the hassle of installing steel wire mesh to protect your gutters, consider calling a reputable residential and commercial roof contractor from Fortenberry Roofing Co. instead.
 We offer solutions such as aluminum gutter covers to keep your gutters clean and free from nesting birds.

 When it comes to reliable roofing, Fortenberry Roofing is the name to count on.
 With over 20 years of industry expertise, we’re confident that you’ll be left satisfied with our job.
-Give us a call at (806) 385-6761 or (806) 429-0822 for more information.
+Give us a call at 1-806-385-6761 for more information.
 You can also fill up our convenient online form to schedule an appointment.
 We serve Littlefield, Levelland, Hereford, and surrounding TX areas.